Search the Graduate POS Manual

 Co-majoring in MA programs

 Co-majoring in English Department MA majors requires that all requirements in each of the two majors (including areas of specialization), not counting the thesis credits, be met to complete this single MA degree.
 This means you will need to take extra hours beyond the 30 credit hours of most master’s students.
 However, it will not mean that you must take an additional 30 credits, as some courses will work for both majors (and areas of specialization).
-A co-major will require a minimum of 42 credits (12 extra credits beyond the standard 30 credits) and must include at least 15 credits of specialized courses in each of the two majors, not counting the thesis or creative component.
+A co-major will require a minimum of 42 credits (12 extra credits beyond the standard 30 credits, not including thesis or creative component credits) and must include at least 15 credits of specialized courses in each of the two majors, not counting the thesis or creative component.
 The thesis or creative component must apply to both majors (and areas of specialization).

 Co-majoring in the MFA program

-The minimum requirements for a co-major in the MFA Creative Writing and Environment (CWE) program are the same as those for a major in the program (54 non-overlapping credits).
+The minimum requirements for a co-major in the MFA Creative Writing and Environment (CWE) program are the same as those for a major in the program (54 non-overlapping credits, not including thesis credits).
 Students in other majors wishing to co-major in Creative Writing and Environment must meet all requirements in each of their two majors, including the completion of a thesis appropriate to the major in Creative Writing and Environment, to complete this single degree.

 Co-majoring in PhD programs